FBruzzesi/deczoo/docs/decorators/advanced.md

 Let's assume that we want to run a function twice, or 3-times, or 4-times and so on.

-Instead of writing differnt decorators that run the input function N times, we can go one level deeper, and define a function that takes the decorator arguments and returns the actual decorator function.
+Instead of writing different decorators that run the input function N times, we can go one level deeper, and define a function that takes the decorator arguments and returns the actual decorator function.

 ```python title="repeat_n_times"
 from functools import wraps